lauslim12/instamutual/README.md

 npm start
 ```

-- You will see the results exported in `out.json` in the `out` folder.
+- It will take some time depending on the size of your followers/followings.
+You will see the results exported in `out.json` in the `out` folder.
 Check it out there.

 - Finally, **change back your Instagram password and re-enable your Two Factor Authentication after you have finished using this application.
 Do NOT leave the password as it is**.